khalibartan/khalibartan.github.io/_posts/2016-08-05-Introduction-to-Markov-Chains.md

 title: "Introduction to Markov Chains"

 excerpt: "Markov Chains are integral component of Markov Chain Monte Carlo (MCMC) techniques.
-Under MCMC Markov Chain is used to sample from dome target distribution.
+Under MCMC Markov Chain is used to sample from some target distribution.
 This post tries to develop basic intuition about what Markov Chain is and how we can use it to sample from a distribution.
 A Markov Chain is a stochastic process that undergoes transition from one state to another on a given set of states called state space of Markov Chain."